edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     * **region**: The GCP region you want to deploy your cluster in, e.g., `us-west1`.

-      You can find a [list of all regions in Google's documentation](https://cloud.google.com/compute/docs/regions-zones#available).
+      Note that only regions offering CVMs of the `N2D` series mentioned below are supported.
+You can find a [list of all regions in Google's documentation](https://cloud.google.com/compute/docs/regions-zones#available), which you can filter by machine type `N2D`.

     * **zone**: The GCP zone you want to deploy your cluster in, e.g., `us-west1-a`.

       You can find a [list of all zones in Google's documentation](https://cloud.google.com/compute/docs/regions-zones#available).
+The zone must be in the region specified above.

     * **serviceAccountKeyPath**: To configure this, you need to create a GCP [service account](https://cloud.google.com/iam/docs/service-accounts) with the following permissions: